Government Grants & Contracts for Satellite Ventures

 What government grants are available for satellite startups?

-How can a satellite startup apply for funding?
+How do satellite startups apply for government funding?

-What are the eligibility criteria for government grants?
+What are the eligibility requirements for government grants for satellite startups?

-Are there specific grants for space technology development?
+Are there grants dedicated to space technology development?